Red-exe-Engineer/Words-Per-Minute/README.md

 Wallee#8314 / Red-exe-Engineer

 Thanks to:
-Deekayen.
-For the 1-1000.txt file
+Deekayen, for the 1-1000.txt file

 Source:
 https://gist.github.com/deekayen/4148741